Sun Xiaojiao

-Sun Xiaojiao (born 18 December 1984) is a Chinese former artistic gymnast.
+Sun Xiaojiao is a Chinese former artistic gymnast.
 She is the 2001 World balance beam bronze medalist.
 She is also the 2002 World Cup Final and 2001 Goodwill Games balance beam champion.
 She won a gold medal in the team event at the 2002 Asian Games.

 Gymnastics career

 Sun won the all-around bronze medal at the 1999 Canberra Cup behind Daniele Hypólito and Maria Zasypkina.
 At the 2000 International Team Championships, she helped China win the bronze medal behind the United States and Romania.

 At the 2001 Paris World Cup, Sun won the balance beam gold medal and the uneven bars silver medal behind Verona van de Leur.
 She competed at the 2001 Goodwill Games and won the gold medal on the balance beam with a score of 9.662.
 She also finished sixth on the uneven bars.
 At the 2001 World Championships, she qualified for the all-around final and finished tenth.
 Then in the balance beam final, she won the bronze medal with a score of 9.575, behind Andreea Răducan and Ludmila Ezhova.
 She then won a gold medal on the balance beam at the 2001 Stuttgart World Cup.

 Sun won the balance beam silver medal at the 2002 Li Ning Cup.
 She helped China win the team competition at the 2002 Asian Games.
 She did not qualify for any of the individual finals.
 She finished eighth in the all-around at the 2002 Chinese Championships.
 Then at the 2002 Glasgow World Cup, she won a bronze medal on the balance beam behind Răducan and teammate Zhang Nan.
 At the 2002 World Cup Final, she won the balance beam title.
 She finished fifth in the all-around at the 2002 Arthur Gander Memorial.